Category:

 In 1964, Phil visited Bill and Barbara Bowerman to pitch them the idea of forming a shoe company together.
 It was actually Barbara who chipped in $500 as the company's seed capital.

 Bowerman's famous design inspiration also led to the introduction of the "Moon Shoe" (1972).
-Bowerman's additional refinements would also result in the Nike "Waffle Trainer" (1974), which helped put the Nike brand on the map.
+His additional refinements would also result in the Nike "Waffle Trainer" (1974), which helped put the Nike brand on the map.
 However, Bowerman's shoe experiments would come at a cost.

 Legacy

-Bill Bowerman died on December 24, 1999 at 88 years old.
+Bill died on December 24, 1999, at the age of 88.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.